 The one additional item that we require that you get for your event is liability insurance.
 Crazy things happen and we don't want anyone to end up financially responsible for an accident.
 You might be able to simply add a rider to your existing policy for the event and Brule River Barn, or you could check out more comprehensive coverage from companies like WedSafe or WedSure.

 We don't require any specific vendors for any events, because we want your event to be just the way you want it.
 We just ask that you follow state law and ensure that all food served is prepared in a licensed kitchen, whether it was made by a caterer, grocery store, or your auntie.

-We love to talk over the details of weddings during visits beforehand, but we don't provide any sort of day-of coordination for weddings.
+We love to talk over the details of weddings during visits beforehand, but we don't have the staff to provide any sort of day-of coordination for weddings.
 However, we've seen a lot of weddings and we very strongly encourage that you have one.
 You don't have to hire someone; it could just be a super-organized friend.
-But the last thing you want to do on your big day is answer a hundred little questions about boutonnieres or chase everyone away from the first look site.
+But the last thing you want to do on your big day is answer a hundred little questions about boutonnieres or mixing lemonade.